jamesherriott1/Starkey-Martial-Arts/README.md

 Added footer section.
 Line 116 to 131.
 Tested code.
 No errors to report.

+Corrected an error for a duplicate id in index.html.
+Retested the code and found no errors.

 ### pop up modal

 Ive added a pop up modal to lines 33 to 51 which i took from [bootstrap] (<https://getbootstrap.com/docs/4.0/components/modal/>).
 I've tested the code and found no errors so I changed the text to suit my requirements.